majekw/vn-corexy/README.md

 # Known issues
 - MGN12 carriage sticks 3.5mm out of frame
 - bed frame could be 10mm shorter to use 4 the same wheel supports
-- bed frame wheels supports are temporary, will be changed in future
+- bed frame wheels supports are temporary, will be changed in future (work in progress on on MGN7 rails)
 - Sailfin, Moli and MRF extruders support is not finished, BMG extruder is abandoned.